LEARNING TREK TO ALASKA!

 Our Mission: The mission of this year’s youth group environmental initiative is to become better stewards of the Earth to fulfill our Unitarian Universalist seventh principle, which calls on us to promise to respect “the interdependent web of all existence, of which we are a part.”
 It is our moral imperative to live in covenant with the Earth, and through our actions, to express our gratitude and humility for the many ways our home planet nurtures and sustains us.

 All welcome; Safer Congregation guidelines in force.
-All youth ages 9-12th grades are welcome to participate in this program; we welcome new friends who have a strong desire to DO something about our planet, from all local high schools and private schools in the area.
+All youth ages 9-12th grades are welcome to participate in this program; we welcome new friends who have a strong desire to DO something about our planet, from all local public and private high schools in the area.
 All our programs are supervised with two certified adults, and the Alaskan trip will include a 2 to 3 ratio of adult chaperones (parents, adult friends) to youth, and under the advice and counsel of our Safer Congregations team.

 Contact: Lead for Youth Faith Formation, Nate Pawelek

 Here at TUCW, Youth Ministry is for every high schooler.

 There are many ways for you to get involved as members of our congregation.